AmityWilder/physac-rs/README.md

   The physics thread can also finish if any unrecoverable errors occur on that thread, such as running out of IDs or a resource being poisoned (i.e. another thread panicks while mutably borrowing a physics body or `Physac`).

+- See the section on [Thread Safety](#thread-safety) for important information about one of the more influencial differences between the C and Rust implementations of Physac.

 # Build Dependencies

 Requires the Rust standard library.
 Optionally requires [raylib-rs][] by default.